MITHaystack/mcheetah/README.md

 We acknowledge support from NSF AGS-1343967.

 ## Examples
-We created MCheetah as part of our NSF-sponsored Mahali project [http://mahali.mit.edu](http://mahali.mit.edu)
+MCheetah was created as a reusable mobile framework for the NSF-sponsored Mahali project [http://mahali.mit.edu](http://mahali.mit.edu)

-App examples:
+App examples using MCheetah:

 | Android App Code |  |
 | ------------- | ------------- |